 In using a hydrometer to determine the temperature at which a solution will freeze, the test must be made at the temperature at which the hydrometer is calibrated.
 If the solution is warmer or colder, it must be brought to this temperature or large errors may result.
 In some cases these errors may be as large as 30 degrees Fahrenheit.
 Freezing point hydrometers are not interchangeable, a different float is required for denatured alcohol, methanol, glycerine and ethylene glycol.

-Salt solutions, such as calcium chloride, magnesium chloride or sodium silicate, kerosene, honey, glucose and sugar solutions are not satisfactory for use in automobile radiators.
-The capacity of the cooling system is $6\frac{1}{2}$ gallons when filled to the level of the overflow pipe.
+Salt solutions, such as calcium chloride, magnesium chloride or sodium silicate, kerosine, honey, glucose and sugar solutions are not satisfactory for use in automobile radiators.